hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 accelerator package (see
 [here]({{page.root}}/05-accelerating-lammps/#example-how-to-invoke-the-user-omp-package)
 to refresh your memory).

 ```
 mpirun -np 40 -ppn 10 lmp -sf omp -pk omp 4 -in in.rhodo neigh no
 ```
+{: .bash}

 We can perform a straight-forward to edit the above command-line to try to make it appropriate for a **Kokkos** run.
 A few points to keep in mind:

-  1. The total number of MPI ranks is set in the usual way via *mpirun* or *mpiexec* or *srun* command.
-It has nothing to do with Kokkos.
+  1. The total number of MPI ranks is set in the usual way via `mpirun`, `mpiexec` or `srun` command.
+It has nothing to do with Kokkos and will depend on your HPC system.
      * `mpirun -np 40 -ppn 10` allows you to submit the job in 4 nodes each of them having 10 MPI processes.
   2. To enable **Kokkos** package you need to use a switch `-k on`.
   3. To use **Kokkos** enabled styles (pair styles/fixes etc.), you need one additional switch `-sf kk`.
-This will append the "/kk" suffix to all the styles that **Kokkos** supports in LAMMPS.
+This will append the `/kk` suffix to all the styles that **Kokkos** supports in LAMMPS.
 For example, when you use this, the `lj/charmm/coul/long` pair style would be read as `lj/charmm/coul/long/kk` at runtime.

 With these points keeping in mind, the above command-line could be modified to make it ready for Kokkos:

 ```
 mpirun -np 40 -ppn 10 lmp -k on -sf kk -in in.rhodo
 ```
+{: .bash}

 But, unfortunately, this above command-line is still *incomplete*.
-We have not yet passed any information about the `package` `<arguments>`yet.
+We have not yet passed any information about the `package` `<arguments>` yet.
 These might include information about the execution mode (OpenMP or GPU), or the number of OpenMP threads, or the number of GPUs that we want to use for this run, or any other keywords (and values).
 We'll discuss more about them in the following episodes.